JarvensivuS/quote-app/README.md

 Test username: test1@foo.com
 Test password: test1234
 Also visible on login screen so should not have need to type but just in case.

+Expo Go used for testing the app, web version has inconsistencies.

+to run app:
+npm install
+npm start
+scan QR on expo go on android or use camera app if using ios.